sportiduino/sportiduino/README.md

 Issues and suggested improvements can be posted on [Issues](https://github.com/sportiduino/sportiduino/issues) page.
 Please make sure you provide all relevant information about your problem or idea.

-We also have our [Telegram chat](https://t.me/Sportiduino).
-There you can ask any questions about the system.
+We also have our [Telegram chat](https://t.me/Sportiduino) where you can ask any questions about the system.

 ## Contributing